 - Distance from crashes to the nearest trauma center is more than double in tribal areas compared with other areas of California: Responses from our survey indicate very uncertain EMS response for some tribal areas.
 We are obtaining data from CMOSH (data linking crash, EMS, and ED data) and will be conducting analyses of the factors that could help reduce EMS response time.

-- There is a need for tribal-based organizational structure for implementing and coordinating traffic safety data protocols for collecting and utilizing traffic safety related data (crash, inventory, exposure): We are developing a concentrated center of expertise in traffic crash data collection and analysis.
+- There is a need for a tribal-based organizational structure for implementing and coordinating traffic safety data protocols for collecting and utilizing traffic safety-related data (crash, inventory, exposure): We are developing a concentrated center of expertise in traffic crash data collection and analysis.